mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 - Singleton scope: per container, **default bean scope**, **stateless**
 - Prototype: each time a bean is request, **stateful**
-- Request: per http request, web-aware contexts only
+- Request: Scopes a single bean definition to the lifecycle of an HTTP request, web-aware contexts only
-- Session: per http session, web-aware contexts only
+- Session: Scopes a single bean definition to the lifecycle of an HTTP Session, web-aware contexts only
-- Application: per ServletContext, web-aware contexts only
+- Application: Scopes a single bean definition to the lifecycle of a ServletContext, web-aware contexts only
-- Websocket: per WebSocket, web-aware contexts only
+- Websocket: Scopes a single bean definition to the lifecycle of a WebSocket, web-aware contexts only
+- As of Spring 3.0, a thread scope is available but is not registered by default.

 **Singleton beans with prototype-bean dependencies**